dvdmtw98/blog/blog-vault/articles/2024-11-13-tryhackme-seetwo.md

 wireshark capture.pcap &
 ```

 The ‘&’ after the command will open Wireshark in the background.
-This leave the terminal free to run other commands.
+This leaves the terminal free to run other commands.

 ![[st-wireshark-3.png|500]]